Header image

 Displacement reactions

 Displacement reactions are a good way to demonstrate the order of reactivity of metals.
 In a displacement reaction a more reactive metal will remove or displace a less reactive metal from its compound or solution.
-The reactivity series for metals is shown lower down this page; it will help you work out what is happening in the equations below.
+The reactivity series for metals is shown lower down this page; it will help you work out what is happening in a displacement reaction.
 You may notice that two non-metals, carbon and hydrogen have been included in the reactivity series.
 This is simply because these are two common reagents that are frequently reacted with metal compounds; often to extract metals from their ores.

-Consider the following displacement reaction where a strip of zinc metal is dipped into a copper sulfate solution for about 60 seconds.
-When the strip of zinc is removed it will be covered in a thin layer of black copper powder (note copper metal is usually a bronze colour but damp copper powder appears black!).
+Consider the following displacement reaction where a strip of zinc metal is dipped into a copper sulfate solution for about 30 seconds.
+When the strip of zinc is removed it is covered in a thin layer of black copper powder (note copper metal is usually a bronze colour but damp copper powder appears black!), this is outlined in the image below:

 Displacement reaction between copper sulfate solution and zinc metal.